www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

     * [ ] For this the ProjectsRenderer needs to be a Dem Option.
         * [x] Create ProjectsRendererOption.
         * [ ] Initialize at least, when the Live Distro or its Dev is run.
-* [ ] Synchronize Playwright in Container created by `network.execute` and in Network Bom, in order to avoid some Playwright integration issues.
 * [ ] Fix memory leak in main Java service, that get it killed by the OS in 2 days.
   See `Main service killed by OOM killer after 2 days.`.
     * [o] Restart the application every Sunday once at 1 hour after midnight. -> It worked for some days.
 It seems to be better to let the program run as long as possible, in order to find some issues.